 while wearing culottes.

-clear of confusion, today's culottes look like
+Just FYI, today's culottes look like

 Victoria's Secret Boxer Culottes